How to Start a Coffee Shop: A Guide to Success (2025)

-by Paige Newberry Apr 28, 2023 — 13 min read
+by Paige Newberry Aug 20, 2025 — 18 min read

 This article is for educational purposes and does not constitute legal, financial, or tax advice.
 For specific advice applicable to your business, please contact a professional.

-Write a coffee shop business plan.
+Create a coffee shop business plan

-Regulatory considerations for your coffee shop
+Obtain licenses and permits for your coffee shop

 After your coffee shop business plan is in order, it’s time to consider the regulatory parameters of your business.
-The regulatory requirements of your particular business depend on where you operate.
-Aside from registering your business with the IRS and obtaining a business license, there are various state licenses and permits you may need to research before you start a coffee shop.
+Regulatory requirements will vary depending on where you operate, but here are compliance obligations you’ll definitely need to meet:

 How much does it cost to open a coffee shop?

-Define a coffee shop pricing strategy.
+Create a coffee shop pricing strategy

 Factors to be aware of with cafe pricing